vovazolotoy/Track-Analyzer/README.md

 # Track-Analyzer
-Small toolkit  for analyze "My Tracks" gps data with Mongo MapReduce
+Small toolkit  for analyze "My Tracks" GPS data with Mongo MapReduce.

 ## Table of Content